microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-insights-toptasksprocessedsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Provides a summary of the most processed tasks, known as top tasks, for a specified time period in a tenant.
 The task definition is provided, along with numerical counts of total, successful, and failed runs.
+For information on workflows processed, see: [insights: topWorkflowsProcessedSummary](//api-reference/beta/api/identitygovernance-insights-topworkflowsprocessedsummary.md).

 ## Permissions